ibm-cloud-docs/log-analysis/compliance/manage_eu_logs.md

 * You must restrict user access to manage archived log files in these buckets.
 * Users are responsible for downloading files to EU-supported locations.

-To learn how to configure archiving for your LogDNA instance, see [Archiving logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-archiving).
+To learn how to configure archiving for your logging instance, see [Archiving logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-archiving).